ThinkingJoules/snapgraph/README.md

 ____________________________________________

 ## **Key Concepts**
-There are 2 types of nodes in gbase.
+There are 2 types of nodes in snapgraph.
 * nodeTypes (Things) - These are the nodes in the graph
 * Relationships - These are the edges